cemrich/pi-musicbox/Readme.md

 This project uses a [Pimoroni Speaker pHAT](https://shop.pimoroni.com/products/speaker-phat) which replaces the pi zeros hdmi sound output.
 Setup instructions can be found at https://github.com/pimoroni/speaker-phat.
 It should be fine to replace the pHAT with any other audio solution, as long as the `audio-test.py` script produces sound.

+To get vlc not to spill error messages, you also need to install pulseaudio:

+    sudo apt-get install pulseaudio

 ### RFID

 After wiring the RC522 rfid card reader you have to enable the spi interface.